 An individual who is exempt from vaccination shall sign a statement certifying that they are exempt from vaccination and they received information about the risks and benefits of influenza vaccination and COVID-19 vaccination.

-For any individual subject to the exemption, the Residence shall require such individual to take mitigation measures, consistent with guidance from EOEA.
+For any individual subject to the exemption, the Residence shall require such individual to take mitigation measures, consistent with guidance from EOAI.

 Documentation.
-A Residence shall require, and maintain for all personnel, proof of current vaccination pursuant to 651 CMR 12.06(8)(e) and (f), or the personnel's exemption statement as required by 651 CMR 12.06(8)(g).
-Such information shall be made available by the Residence for review by EOEA during a Compliance Review pursuant to 651 CMR 12.09.
+A Residence shall require, and maintain for all personnel, proof of current vaccination pursuant to 651 CMR 12.06(9)(e) and (f), or the personnel’s exemption statement as required by 651 CMR 12.06(9)(g).
+Such information shall be made available by the Residence for review by EOAI during a Compliance Review pursuant to 651 CMR 12.09.

-Each Residence shall ensure all personnel are vaccinated against other novel pandemic or novel influenza virus(es) in accordance with guidelines issued by the Commissioner of Department of Public Health.
+Each Residence shall ensure all personnel are vaccinated against other novel pandemic or novel influenza virus(es) in accordance with guidelines issued by the Commissioner of the Department of Public Health.

-Nothing in 651 CMR 12.00 et seq. shall be read to prohibit facilities from establishing policies and procedures for influenza and COVID-19 vaccination of personnel that exceed the requirements set forth in 651 CMR 12.06(8).
+Nothing in 651 CMR 12.00 et seq. shall be read to prohibit facilities from establishing policies and procedures for influenza and COVID-19 vaccination of personnel that exceed the requirements set forth in 651 CMR 12.06(9).